Rokasl/CS408_project/report/source/12_chapter_5.md

 have any arguments, thus not creating any "arg" frames.
 Moreover, there is potential to move all logic to "argRight" function without having any in "fun" case, improving code reuse and optimization.

-**apply** - Depending on a "fun" variable, which is some value, constructs a mode from which to continue execution. "fun" variable could be:
+**apply** - Depending on a "fun" computation value, constructs a mode from which to continue execution. "fun" computation could be one of the following:

 * **"int"** - Applying int to an argument is not really sensible, however in this case it is possible because of built in operations (see *Built in functions* section).
 This custom functionality lets machine